blake-clancyworld/Caesar-wiki/Contracts/EuroLeague/Series-1/Cases.md

-The Cases contract inherits from ClancyERC721.
+The Reels contract inherits from ClancyERC721.